European Montenegro: 2009 elections

 Coalition for a European Montenegro won the absolute majority in the 2009 election.
 The result translates to 47 out of the 81 seats in the Parliament.
 The turnout among the nearly 500,000 registered voters was around 67 per cent.
 Milo Đukanović secured his sixth term as the Prime Minister with 50.8% of the vote.

 2012 elections

 In the 2012 election this alliance is formed by DPS, SDP and the Liberal Party of Montenegro.
 The result of 2012 election was a victory for the ruling Coalition for a European Montenegro led by Đukanović, which won 39 of the 81 seats. Đukanović secured his seventh term as the Prime Minister with 45.60% of the vote.

 2016 DPS–SDP split

 On 22 January 2016 SDP's president Ranko Krivokapić announced that SDP will leave the coalition with DPS and will support the non-confidence vote against the government of Đukanović on 25 January.
-In this way, after 18 years, the coalition between these two parties ended.
+Shortly after, the Liberal Party left the alliance as well but remained loyal to the DPS.
+In this way, after 18 years, the coalition between these three parties ended.